API reference

 Specify that the matrix A

-involved in the implicit function theorem should be represented lazily.
+involved in the implicit function theorem should be represented lazily, as a function.

 See also